kiba/Writings/atg/chp50_random.md

 "Let's do it then."

 The president and his family were immediately transported to a 747 in the middle of the night in anticipation of possible world-changing crisis.

+***
+**Colonel Jack O'Neill**
+**Whitehouse, Infopunk-Earth**

+O'Neill never thought he will end up having dinner with the future President of the United States.
+On second thought, the butterfly effect might make it so that the African American politician would never become president.

+On this Earth, O'Neill was practically a household name.
+Granted, his television self did too many stupid things to count, but that was why he's in the white house, instead of back at the SGC.